sagrub/climate-memory/README.md

 - The Hind was take for the body text, such as paragraphs.

 ### Colors
-The color pallete was chosen using [coolors](https://coolors.co/palette/cb997e-ddbea9-ffe8d6-b7b7a4-a5a58d-6b705c) with a slight modification.
+The color pallete which was chosen is [coolors](https://coolors.co/palette/cb997e-ddbea9-ffe8d6-b7b7a4-a5a58d-6b705c), with a slight modification.
 The final colors includes the Eerie Black and Alice Blue, see [here](https://coolors.co/201f1f-6b705c-a5a58d-edf6f9-ddbea9-cb997e).
 ![Colors](./assets/docs/ux/ux_colors.png)

-The chosen colors were evaluated in term of accessibitlity using the [toolnes](https://toolness.github.io/accessible-color-matrix/) tool.
+The chosen colors were evaluated in terms of accessibitlity using the [toolnes](https://toolness.github.io/accessible-color-matrix/) tool.
 The resulting accessible color matrix revealed the following suggested combinations.
 ![Accessible Colors](./assets/docs/ux/ux_colors_accessibility.png)

 ## Features
-The website layout reflects the user stories as well as the components which are common practice in web design.
+The website layout reflects the user stories as well as the components which are common practices in web design.
 In addition, the interactive elements were designed to provide the user with a feedback on the conductive activities.

 ### Common Features
 - **Header**
     - The Header is located at the top of the website.
     - The Header displays two icons:
-        - The logo of the game navigates the user to homepage (US6).
+        - The logo of the game navigates the user to the homepage (US6).
-        - The GitHub icon navigates the user the the GitHub profile of the developer (US5, US6).
+        - The GitHub icon navigates the user to the GitHub profile of the developer (US5, US6).

     ![Header](./assets/docs/ux/ux_features_header.png)